bhyn/bhyn/README.md

 ## Hi there 👋 I'm Bohyun Kim.

 - 🎓 I am currently studying Software Engineering at Chung-Ang University.
-- 🌱 I am a frontend developer currently interested in web and mobile app development.
+- 🌱 I am a frontend & backend developer currently interested in **web development** using React and Node.js.

 ---